Karma (Stray Kids album)

-Karma is the fourth Korean-language studio album by South Korean boy band Stray Kids.
+Karma is the fourth Korean-language studio album (sixth overall) by South Korean boy band Stray Kids.
 It was released on August 22, 2025, through JYP Entertainment and Republic Records.
-The album is the follow-up to the group's previous Korean extended play Ate (2024), and serves as their first full-length Korean studio album since 5-Star (2023).
+The album is the follow-up to the group's previous Korean ninth extended play, Ate (2024), and serves as their first full-length Korean studio album since 5-Star (2023).

-Inspired by their Dominate World Tour, Karma reflects Stray Kids' achievements and unwavering faith, as well as their growth, evolution, hope, challenges, and introspection.
+Inspired by their Dominate World Tour, Karma reflects Stray Kids' achievements, unwavering faith, growth, evolution, hope, challenges, and introspection.
 3Racha—Bang Chan, Changbin, and Han—worked on the album during the tour, with collaborators DallasK, Jun2, Millionboy, Ronnie Icon, and Versachoi.
 To support the album, the group promoted "Ceremony" as its lead single, appeared in various television and online shows, and held the encore shows of the tour, the Dominate: Celebrate, in October at Incheon Asiad Main Stadium.

-Commercially, Karma topped the national album charts in various regions: South Korea, Austria, Belgium, France, Germany, Greece, Hungary, Japan, Poland, Portugal, and the United States, and reached the top five in Australia, Denmark, Iceland, Italy, the Netherlands, Slovakia, Sweden, and Switzerland.
-The album was certified triple million by the Korea Music Content Association (KMCA) and gold by Syndicat national de l'édition phonographique (SNEP).
+Commercially, Karma topped the national album charts in various regions: South Korea, Austria, Belgium, France, Germany, Greece, Hungary, Japan, Poland, Portugal, and the United States.
+The album was the 2025 best-selling album in South Korea and the sixth worldwide, certified triple million by the Korea Music Content Association (KMCA), as well as gold by the Syndicat national de l'édition phonographique, and the Recording Industry Association of America.
+Karma won Album of the Year at the 2025 MAMA Awards and Best Music 10 and Best Selling Album at 2025 Korea Grand Music Awards, and Album Daesang at the 40th Golden Disc Awards.